AI Action Summit 2025

 The Artificial Intelligence (AI) Action Summit (French: Sommet pour l'action sur l'intelligence artificielle or Sommet pour l'action sur l'IA, SAIA) was held at the Grand Palais in Paris, France, from 10 to 11 February 2025.
 The summit was co-chaired by French President Emmanuel Macron and Indian Prime Minister Narendra Modi.
 The 2025 AI Action Summit followed the 2023 AI Safety Summit hosted at Bletchley Park in the UK, and the 2024 AI Seoul Summit in South Korea.
-This series of AI summits will continue with the AI Impact Summit in Delhi to be hosted by India in February 2026.
+This series of AI summits continued with the AI Impact Summit in Delhi, which was hosted by India in February 2026.

 Whereas the 2023 AI Safety Summit was attended by representatives from 29 governments and executives from only a handful of AI companies, over 1,000 participants from more than 100 countries attended the 2025 Paris AI Summit, representing government leaders, international organisations, the academic and research community, the private sector, and civil society.